lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 The articles are collected through the Open Platform - The Guardian API.

 Each article is analyzed by using the hedonometer to estimate a happiness score.
-These scores will allow us to view how emotional tone differs across different section of the news.
+These scores will allow us to view how emotional tone differs across different sections of the news.

 ## Folder layout